israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Examples

 After fetching some WebAssembly bytecode using fetch, we compile and instantiate the module using the WebAssembly.instantiate() function, importing a JavaScript function into the WebAssembly Module in the process.
 This promise resolves to an object (result) containing the compiled Module and Instance objects.
+We then call an Exported WebAssembly function that is exported by the Instance.